ocean-data-factory-sweden/kso/README.md

 git clone --recurse-submodules https://github.com/ocean-data-factory-sweden/kso.git
 ```
 #### Prepare your system
 Depending on which system you are using (Windows/Linux/MacOS), you might need to install some extra tools.
-If this is the case, you will get a message of what you need to install in the next steps.
+If this is the case, you will get a message about what you need to install in the next steps.
-For example, on a windows system it will request you to install the Microsoft Build Tools C++ with a version higher than 14.0.
+For example, on a Windows system, it will request you to install the Microsoft Build Tools C++ with a version higher than 14.0.
 You can install it from https://visualstudio.microsoft.com/visual-cpp-build-tools/.
-In the install menu, you only need to select the "Windows <your version> SDK".
+You only need to select the "Windows <your version> SDK" in the install menu.

 #### Set up the environment with Conda
 1. Open the Anaconda Prompt
 2. Navigate to the folder where you have cloned the repository or unzipped the manually downloaded repository.
 Then go into the kso folder. (```cd kso ```)
-3. Create an Anaconda environment with python 3.8:
+3. Create an Anaconda environment with Python 3.8:

 ```conda create -n <name env> python=3.8 ```